 - Balance problems or a feeling of leaning to one side

 - Numbness, pain or weakness of the facial muscles

 There are several ways to treat vestibular schwannomas including observation, surgery or radiation therapy.
-The aim of treatment is relieve symptoms, while preserving the function of the nerve.Generally active treatment will be recommended if the schwannoma is causing significant symptoms, or if it is found to be growing rapidly.
+The aim of treatment is to control the growth of the tumour and preserve the function of the nerves.
+Generally, active treatment will be recommended if the schwannoma is causing significant symptoms, or if it is found to be growing rapidly.
 Active treatment is more likely to be recommended if the patient is young or the schwannoma is particularly large.

-Removing the schwannoma with surgery can stop symptoms getting any worse by relieving pressure on the nerve.
+Removing the schwannoma with surgery is preferred for larger lesions and in younger patients. .
 This may involve accessing the tumour through the inner ear, or through an incision through the skull.
-If the schwannoma is completely removed it is very unlikely to grow back, however there is a risk of damaging nerves during surgery, which could cause further hearing loss or damage to the nerve controlling the facial muscles.
+If the schwannoma is completely removed it is very unlikely to grow back, however, there is a risk of damaging nerves during surgery, which could cause further hearing loss or damage to the nerve controlling the facial muscles.
 Some patients may also experience headaches following surgery.